KdotJPG/Simply-Improved-Terrain/README.md

 - Reduces 45-degree artifacts in ice and surface patterns by expanding the underlying gradient vector table.
 - Cleans up interval-lock from biome border surface patterns by correcting the sample loop range, switching to aggregated weight falloff, and bypassing subsampling.
 - Removes grid effects from the End island generator, and smoothes intersection transitions, by switching to full-resolution metaballs.
-- Breaks up monotony in circular sand/gravel/clay/ice deposits by adding falloff noise.
-- Rounds out shape distributions of lava lake features by switching to isotropic ellipsoid placement formulas.
-Also adds subtle variation to barriers.
+- Rounds out shape distributions of placed terrain features, including lava lakes and basalt blobs, by switching to isotropic spread formulas.
-- Removes cardinal direction bias from ruined portal, basalt column, and random patch spreads by moving to Euclidean distance metrics.
+- Breaks up monotony in surface deposit and small End island features by adding falloff noise.